Medical

 Treatments

-Figure 4, H9C2 cell treated in 2x 6 well plate Groups: A 1-3 no treatment, B 1-3 0.5 uM DOX treated for 24 hrs, C 1-3 cells pre-treated with media for 2hrs then with 0.5 uM DOX + 1 uM MEL for 24 hrs and group D 1-3 1 uM MEL only incubated for 24hrs.
+Figure 4, H9C2 cell treated in 2x six-well plate Groups: A 1-3 no treatment, B 1-3 0.5 uM DOX treated for 24 hrs, C 1-3 cells pre-treated with media for 2hrs then with 0.5 uM DOX + 1 uM MEL for 24 hrs and group D 1-3 1 uM MEL only incubated for 24hrs.

 Total RNA isolation

-The gathering of total RNA isolation achieved following the thermos fisher science instruction.
+The gathering of total RNA isolation was achieved following the thermos fisher science instruction.
 In the separation phase, 0.5 ml isopropyl alcohol was used Per 1 ml of TRIZOL Reagent and vortex vigorously for 15 seconds, then incubated for 2 minutes at room temperature.
-The samples were centrifuged at 12,000 x g for 10 minutes at 8 0C and a
+The samples were centrifuged at 12,000 x g for 10 minutes at 8 0C, and a

 colourless upper aqueous phase was formed where the RNA remained exclusively.
 The upper aqueous part was transferred carefully into a clean tube.

 Precipitation: the RNA was precipitated from the aqueous phase by mixing with 0.5 ml of isopropyl alcohol per 1 ml of TRIZOL initially used in the homogenisation phase.
-Then samples were centrifuged at 12,000 × g at 4°C for 10 minutes, and the whole RNA precipitate was visible as a white gel-like pellet at the bottom of the tube.
+Then, samples were centrifuged at 12,000 × g at 4°C for 10 minutes, and the whole RNA precipitate was visible as a white gel-like pellet at the bottom of the tube.

 Solubilize the RNA: The RNA was resuspended in 20 ul RNAse-free water, following flicking it genteelly they were transferred to 50°C heat block and centrifuged for 8 minutes.
-Finally, the pellet was air dried at room temperature for few minutes, then warped with a plastic paraffin film to avoid contamination and stored at -80 °C.
+Finally, the pellet was air dried at room temperature for a few minutes, then warped with a plastic paraffin film to avoid contamination and stored at -80 °C.

 Primer design

 Complementary DNA (cDNA) synthesis: Firstly, a total volume of 12 μl of DNase-free water and RNA was aliquoted into the 12 tubes and heated at 60 °C for 5 minutes.
-The tubes were placed on ice then post spin and placed on ice again.
+The tubes were placed on ice, then post-spin and placed on ice again.

 Table 1, Reagents and their concentration required for cDNA synthesis.